 If you have a dry, itchy vagina while pregnant, inform your doctor about it.
 The doctor needs to rule out other causes of the dryness and suggest an appropriate treatment.
 Here are some steps you can take to remedy the dryness:

-Keep your vaginal area clean by washing with mild soap, and then dry it completely with a towel.
+- Keep your vaginal area clean by washing it with mild soap, and then dry it completely with a towel.

 Other Cervical Changes During Pregnancy